National Association of Trailer Manufacturers (NATM)

 - While performing the duties of this job, the employee is regularly required to:

-- Occasionally required to stand, walk, stoop, kneel, crouch, or crawl.
+- Frequently stand, walk, stoop, kneel, crouch, or crawl

 - Occasionally lift and/or move up to 50 lbs.